harshalm-iitb/NPS-UPS/README.md

    ```
    nominal_corpus = sum(annual_pension for each year) + lump_sum
    ```
-   - The nominal UPS corpus is the sum of all annual pension payments without adjusting for inflation.

 4. **Total UPS Corpus**:
    ```
    ups_corpus = sum(present_value for each year) + lump_sum
    ```
-   - The total UPS corpus includes the inflation-adjusted present value of all pension payments and the lump sum (if applicable).

 ---